EricCrosson/git-disjoint/README.md

 You're working on a feature.
 As you work, you create some commits that don't directly implement your feature.
 Maybe you improve some documentation, fix a minor bug, or first refactor to make the change easy, before making the easy change[^1].
-In any case, you commit directly to master[^2] as you go, because you want each change to persist in your development environment, even before it's gone through code review and landed upstream.
+In any case, you commit directly to master as you go[^2], because you want each change to persist in your development environment, even before it's gone through code review and landed upstream.